-This timing can be used for applications that require line rates up to 48 kHz and therefore must use Camera Link Deca mode and two cables.
+This timing can be used for applications that require line rates up to 51 kHz and therefore must use Camera Link Deca mode and two cables.

 Due to the bandwidth limitation of Camera Link Deca, it is only possible to output the two lines of the color sensor-where one 8K line is green and the other 8K line is alternating red and blue pixels-as 4K of each.
 This is defined as the RGBG format.
 The RGBG output format is not defined in the Camera Link specification for Deca.
 The RGBG format is such that when using a Camera Link frame grabber compatible with the Deca format configured for the mono standard, the R, G, B and then G pixels will be written sequentially into the frame grabber buffer.
 This process simplifies the extraction of the RGBG data from the frame grabber buffer by the host application.
 However, the frame grabber or host application will need to perform the necessary red and blue interpolation to generate RGB pixel data.
 This interpolation operation will increase the amount of pixel data by 50%.
+Line rates up to 70 kHz can be achieved by using the Area of Interest (AOI) feature, where the smaller the AOI results in increased potential line rates.